Man Utd end interest in striker Arnautovic

 Last updated on .From the section Man Utd

-Manchester United have ended their interest in Bologna's Marko Arnautovic.
+Manchester United have ended their interest in Bologna striker Marko Arnautovic.

-New United boss Erik ten Hag was understood to have been considering a move for Arnautovic, whom he worked with at Dutch side FC Twente.
+New United boss Erik ten Hag was considering a move for the 33-year-old Austria international, whom he worked with at Dutch side FC Twente.

-But is understood United pulled out due to a combination of Bologna's growing transfer fee demands and the negative reaction to the proposed move.
+But is understood United pulled out because of a combination of Bologna's growing transfer fee demands and the negative reaction.

-The club reportedly received complaints from their fans who were opposed to the move.
+United reportedly received complaints from fans opposed to the move.

-Ten Hag dismissed talk of potentially signing the 33-year-old former West Ham United and Stoke City forward after the 2-1 defeat by Brighton in Saturday's Premier League opener.
+Ten Hag dismissed talk of potentially signing the former West Ham United and Stoke City forward after the 2-1 defeat by Brighton in United's Premier League opener on Saturday.

-Midfielder Christian Eriksen started the game at Old Trafford in a false nine role.
+Midfielder Christian Eriksen started the game at Old Trafford in a false nine role, while Marcus Rashford and Jadon Sancho operated in wider positions.

 Striker Anthony Martial was ruled out by a hamstring injury and Cristiano Ronaldo was not deemed fit enough to start after playing for only 45 minutes during pre-season.

-BBC pundit Chris Sutton said news of the proposed signing was "a PR disaster".
+BBC pundit Chris Sutton said news of United's interest was "a PR disaster".

-"That's madness, thinking about signing [Arnautovic]," said Sutton on BBC Radio 5 Live's Monday Night Club
+"That's madness," he said on BBC Radio 5 Live's Monday Night Club.

-"I thought it was a spoof, it's ridiculous.
+"I thought it was a spoof.
+It's ridiculous.
 It's a real wrong move in terms of the eyes of the supporters."

 - Our coverage of Manchester United is bigger and better than ever before - here's everything you need to know to make sure you never miss a moment